andycranston/swss/README.md

 ## Why is this useful?

 Say you have deployed a number of network devices on a subnet.
 You may want to document that each of the devices has been successfully deployed.
-A manual approach is the visit each device by entering the IP address in a browser and once the page loads take a screenshot and save the screen shot in a file name that indicates which device it was.
+A manual approach is to visit each device by entering the IP address in a browser and once the page loads take a screenshot and save the screen shot in a file name that indicates which device it was.